orionasa/angular-chosen/README.md

 AngularJS Chosen directive

-Based on [localytics' angular-chosen](https://github.com/localytics/angular-chosen).
+Based on [localytics' angular-chosen](https://github.com/localytics/angular-chosen) and 'angular-chosen'(https://github.com/dbtek/angular-chosen).
 Provides some extra directives such as accessing search input value within scope and passing scope variable as placeholder.

 This directive brings the [Chosen](http://harvesthq.github.com/chosen/) jQuery plugin into AngularJS with ngModel and ngOptions integration.